 Onions and tears – are they linked?
-Let’s explore this age-old culinary mystery and debunk the myths.
+Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

-When an onion is sliced, it releases a compound called syn-propanethial-S-oxide.
+When an onion is sliced, it releases a compound called syn-propanethial-S-oxide, also known as the onion lachrymatory factor.
 This reacts with the moisture in our eyes, creating sulfuric acid.
-Our body’s natural defense mechanism then kicks in – producing tears to protect us.
+Our body’s natural defense mechanism then kicks in – producing tears, also known as reflex tear generation, to protect us.

 So, it’s not the onion’s fault!

 But, don’t worry – there are ways to minimize tearing while prepping onions.
 Chilling the onion beforehand helps slow down the chemical reaction.
-Or, you can try wearing goggles or using a sharp knife.
+Or, you can try wearing goggles, onion goggles, or using a sharp knife.

 Myth #1: Onions cause eye damage